 PhD emergency fund

 To meet some of the financial needs of PhD candidates, the Graduate School FRT VU has set up a PhD emergency fund.
 In exceptional cases, PhD candidates can apply for a (partial) compensation of the costs of the annual fee, VUnet-ID or other direct costs related to their PhD trajectory.
-PhD candidates must justify why they need financial aid and accompany their application with a cost estimate and support statement from at least two of their PhD supervisors.
+PhD candidates must justify why they need financial aid (motivation letter), and accompany their application with a cost estimate and support statement from at least two of their PhD supervisors.
 Decisions whether financial aid can be granted are made by the Graduate School FRT VU in consultation with the Dean of Research.
 PhD candidates can apply for financial support no more than twice during their PhD trajectory.

 Overview costs per PhD type